Updated 9.16.24

 Lower Barrier to Entry

 The capital required to invest in a fractional interest of real estate is much less than purchasing an entire property.
-In addition to requiring less funds, the transaction costs of a fractional investment are much lower, without the need of conducting property due diligence or obtaining financing.
+In addition to requiring less funds, the transaction costs of a fractional investment are much lower, without the need to conduct property due diligence or obtaining financing.
+These costs are shared with all the other investors.

 Turnkey Pre-Packaged Investments

-Institutional-grade real estate used for fractional investing is pre-vetted by the Sponsor or Trustee, with financing already in place.
+Institutional-grade real estate used for fractional investing is pre-vetted by the Sponsor or Trustee, with financing opportunities either in place or committed to with lenders.
 In most cases, property is pre-leased to a regional or national credit tenant on a net lease, which reduces investment risk and allows for a more predictable return of investment.
+In the case of multifamily or student housing asset classes, the sponsor has completed due diligence to ascertain the economic metrics are aligned with the sub-market and how to grow the value of the asset during the hold period.

 Diversify Investment Portfolios

-Investing in fractional interest real estate makes it much easier to diversify investment portfolios and mitigate risk.
-Investors wishing to add income-producing commercial real estate to their portfolios have the option of placing capital in multiple investments, creating a more systematic diversification of capital compared to owning an entire property.
+Investing in fractional interest real estate makes it much easier to diversify investment portfolios and mitigate risk for the investor.
+Investors wishing to add income-producing commercial real estate to their portfolios have the option of placing capital in multiple investments, creating a more systematic diversification of capital compared to owning an entire property on their own.

 Options for Investing in Fractional Interest Real Estate